logisim-evolution/logisim-evolution/README.md

 ### Package Manager ###

 `Logisim-evolution` is available from a bunch of package managers.
-Note that these (except for Snap) are not maintained by the core developers.
+Note that these are not maintained by the core developers.
 If you should observe a bug in Logisim-evolution while using one of these packages, first make sure that it can be reproduced with the most recent official packages [provided through this repository](https://github.com/logisim-evolution/logisim-evolution/releases)